-If you notice behavior changes in your dog these might be signs that they’re suffering from separation anxiety.
-Aggression or becoming lethargic are some of the most common signs of anxiety in dogs.
+If you notice behavior changes in your dog, these might be signs that they’re suffering from separation anxiety.
+Aggression or becoming lethargic are some of the dogs’ most common anxiety symptoms.

-A lot of licking and barking are other ways your dog might be manifesting their anxiety.
+Licking and barking are other ways your dog might manifest their anxiety.

 Leave Them Alone for Short Periods

 Start to ease your dog into spending time alone in short periods.
-This will help them get accustomed to spending time alone when you need to be gone longer during the day.
+This will help them get accustomed to spending time alone when they need to be gone longer during the day.

 You can try going out to do errands for an hour or two to see how your dog adjusts.
 They’ll start to get used to your absence and the anxiety will fade away with time.